-Murchison Minerals Ltd. (the "Company") was incorporated under the Canada Business Corporations Act on July 25, 2001.
+Murchison Minerals Ltd. (the "Company" or "Murchison") was incorporated under the Canada Business Corporations Act on July 25, 2001.
 The principal business of the Company is the acquisition, exploration and evaluation of mineral property interests.
 The primary office is located at 120 Adelaide Street West, Suite 2500, Toronto, Ontario, Canada, M5H 1T1.

-The condensed interim consolidated financial statements were approved by the Board of Directors on May 26, 2016.
+The condensed interim consolidated financial statements were approved by the Board of Directors on August 16, 2016.